 The keyboard scanner scans each key until it finds one pressed.
 It then loads the scan code into the pkey register where the host finds it when it does a programmed I/O read.

 The host will know to do a read when it gets an interrupt.
 The interrupt occurs when a key is pressed and is cleared when the host does a read hren.

 In practice, one would not scan at the speed of the processor clock.
-One would scan more slowly to stop the wires in the keyboard transmitting RF interference.
-Also, one should use extra register on asynchronous input pressed (see crossing clock domains) to avoid metastability.
-Or, typically, one might use a separate microcontroller to scan a keyboard.
+One would scan more slowly and use extra register on asynchronous input pressed (see crossing clock domains).
+Or, typically, one might use a separate microcontroller to scan keyboard.

 Note, a standard PC keyboard generates an output byte on press and release and implements a short FIFO internally.